 Federal tax breaks are available for various types of offshore oil and gas production.
 For example, oil producers are granted a tax credit amounting to 15% of the investment costs related to the use of enhanced oil-recovery methods whenever the reference price of oil falls below a specified level.
 The 2005 Energy Policy Act shortened the depreciation period for natural-gas distribution pipelines from 20 years to 15 years - well below their normal working life.
+Until 2018, the downward trend in producer support is the result of government measures that allow the expensing of capital costs used in the extraction and refining sectors.
+Since the Inventory reports cash-based tax expenditure estimates, investment cycles can results in years of negative tax expenditures, thus bringing the aggregate value down.
+The trend has since pointed towards a rise in 2019, as several cash-based tax expenditures have turned positive.
 There are also several programmes benefitting energy consumption such as the Low Income Home Energy Assistance Program (LIHEAP), which provides grants to poor households to help them pay their energy bills.

 The Strategic Petroleum Reserve (SPR), created in 1975 to provide a secure reserve of petroleum that could be accessed quickly in the event of a major supply disruption, is also a source of support to the oil industry, as its costs are covered entirely by the federal government.
 Another important source of support is the federal fossil-energy research and development programme, which provides funding for developing technologies related to fossil energy such as fuels conversion or coal liquefaction.
-The programme's funding was increased substantially under the 2009 American Recovery and Reinvestment Act.In 2016, the Bureau of Land Management (BLM) in the United States issued the Waste Prevention, Production Subject to Royalties, and Resource Conservation rule to reduce waste of natural gas from venting, flaring, and leaks related to oil and natural gas production activities on onshore Federal and Indian (other than Osage Tribe) leases.
-In doing so, it also aims to reduce support to fuel that qualifies as royalty-free by replacing provisions related to royalty-free use of oil and gas that were put in place more than three decades ago.
-Although the implementation of sections concerning the requirements and targets for waste reduction have been postponed, some elements of the rule that control wasteful use of royalty-free oil and gas, such as the provision requiring operators to submit a "waste minimization plan" with their drilling applications, became effective as of January 2017.
-Reduced use of royalty-free oil and gas as a result of more stringent rules around waste management could lead to revenue savings.
+The programme's funding was increased substantially under the 2009 American Recovery and Reinvestment

+Act.
+However, large cuts were made in 2018 (-55% compared to 2017) in order to focus on early-stage research and development.